 5 Virtual Training Tools that are Great for Introverts

 So, where to begin?
-Well, for those of us who are introverts, this COVID-19 has been both blessing and curse.
+Well, for those of us who are introverts, this COVID-19 pandemic has been both a blessing and a curse.

-On the one hand, our physical social interactions have plummeted; we have been asked to stay in our homes (which for the most part we love doing) and sitting quietly watching TV as opposed to going out to eat with friends.
+On the one hand, our physical social interactions plummeted; we were asked to stay in our homes (which, for the most part, we LOVE doing) and we sat quietly watching TV as opposed to going out to eat with friends.

-However, this new introverted lifestyle we have been had to adopt has a caveat.
+However, this new introverted lifestyle we have adopted has a caveat.
 From a work perspective, we are more connected than ever.
 Even once restrictions lift, this increased interconnectivity will be here to stay.

-The constant evolution of video conferences, Microsoft Teams channels and hyper connectivity means we are more ‘online’ than ever.
+The constant evolution of video calls, Microsoft Teams channels and hyper-connectivity means we are more ‘online’ than ever.